smb55/block-cipher/README.md

 # block-cipher

-A python implementation of a block cipher using elements from the AES and DES systems.
+A python implementation of a block cipher using elements from the AES and DES systems and a simple one-time-pad stream cipher

-Please note that currently only two bytes has been allocated for the counter so the maximum blocks is 2^16.
-With an 8-byte block size this means the maximum file size for this program is ~500kb.

-There has been no input sanitisaion or error handling done.
-File inputs are basic strings so paths may not work, only files located in the working are currently tested as working.
+There has been very little input sanitisaion or error handling done.
+Only files located in the working directory have been tested as working.

 Key Schedule Generation